 5. Practice Relaxation Techniques

-Practice relaxation techniques such as deep breathing, meditation, yoga, tai chi, etc. If you practice these techniques regularly, you will become calmer and less fearful.
+Practice relaxation techniques such as deep breathing, meditation, yoga, tai chi, etc. Practicing these techniques regularly will make you calmer and less fearful.

 6. Try Something New